QEDK/Mentored/README.md

 ```
 And the server should be up and running on http://localhost:3000! 🚀

+### 🧹 Linting
+All Python scripts are linted using [flake8](https://flake8.pycqa.org).
+To lint your files, simply install and run the `flake8` command in the project root and it should pick up the configuration automatically.
+GitHub Actions will automatically check your PR against `flake8` once submitted and provide helpful annotations in case of logical or stylistic errors. ℹ️

 ## 📜 License
 This project is released under a free and open-source software license, Apache License 2.0 or later ([LICENSE](LICENSE) or https://www.apache.org/licenses/LICENSE-2.0).
 The documentation is also released under a free documentation license, namely the [GFDL v1.3](https://www.gnu.org/licenses/fdl-1.3.en.html) license or later.